MicrosoftDocs/win32/desktop-src/ipc/network-dde-agent.md

 ---
-Description: The network DDE agent starts network DDE if it detects local network DDE activity. ms.assetid: bc1e6a06-be07-4ae8-94da-9603a885b3a5
+description: The network DDE agent starts network DDE if it detects local network DDE activity. ms.assetid: bc1e6a06-be07-4ae8-94da-9603a885b3a5
 title: Network DDE Agent
 ms.topic: article